 My mother-in-law’s best bet at fighting her lung cancer was a pill called Tarceva.
 It was basically a targeted chemo in pill form and had some of the same side effects.
 She developed a rash all over her body including inside her mouth and throat.
 Eating was no longer a pleasurable experience for her in spite of various medications she took to calm or numb the pain and dryness.
 She rarely got excited about food, so when anything sounded even remotely good to her, we would acquire it as quickly as humanly possible.
 When she mentioned Chef Boyarde raviolis I hopped in the car and made my first purchase of them ever.
 When she mentioned rice pudding, we made a homemade version several nights in a row.
-And when nothing sounded good, we’d create mouthwatering, hip widening dishes to entice her: baked mac and cheese with gouda and crispy, buttery breadcrumbs, tender pot roasts, and soft ginger cookies (I promise a recipe in the future).
+And when nothing sounded good, we’d create mouthwatering, hip widening dishes to entice her: baked mac and cheese with gouda and crispy, buttery breadcrumbs, tender pot roasts, and soft ginger cookies.
 As she grew sicker and eventually opted to stop taking the drug (which for the record, I don’t hold against her at all, the effects of the drug for her seemed like a fate worse than death), life became kind of bleak and our meal plans reflected that.
 While I feel that end of life care is a sacred responsibility, it is physically and emotionally draining.
 Our focus went from thriving to surviving.
 Most of the time we didn’t have the energy to cook.
 We ate a lot of frozen chicken nuggets and got a lot of takeout.
 During her last days, friends brought meals that were appropriately comforting – calorically dense dishes that filled our bellies when our hearts were empty.
 Before and after she passed, we also ate a lot of ice cream, baked a lot of desserts, and consumed a lot of chocolate.
 I know these aren’t healthy practices, but we NEEDED it.
 For me, baking is therapeutic.
 It’s a way to make something good appear in the world when everything feels broken.
 Desserts make people happy, even if it’s fleeting, and sometimes you need those fleeting moments to remind our souls that happiness is possible.
 Love handles were part of our grieving and I feel zero shame or guilt about it.

 Just as it would be unhealthy to dwell in sadness perpetually, it would also be unhealthy if we were to eat our feelings perpetually.
 Part of our healing* is confronting the love handles at the gym and reigning in the eating out.
 It’s not eating quite so many cookies and eating more vegetables.
 I subscribe to these words in Ecclesiastes, that “to every thing there is a season” and occasionally there is a season for binging on brownies.
 As, Oscar Wilde said, “All things in moderation, including moderation.” ** As we’re healing, we’re getting back into the meal planning groove and hopefully will find a creative groove again and post here more frequently.